skillrecordings/products/packages/create-skill-app/templates/next/.config-templates/README-template.md

 ## Database

 There is a `docker-compose.yml` file that is used to run the database.
 It is configured to run on port `3306` and is named `skill-recordings-product-db`.
-You'll probably want to change these.
+You'll might want to change these.
 When changing the port value, the FIRST entry is your "host" machine, so change that one. `3306` is the default port for MySQL and the docker container uses that port internally so this change maps a port from your computer (the host) to the port that the container uses.

 The `.env` is used by prisma to access the `DATABASE_URL` env variable.
 It can't be accessed from the other env variable files and only Prisma uses it. 🆒

-All of this needs a template too, but for now:

-- [ ] Update `docker-compose.yml` with values for this product
-- [ ] Update `.env` to reflect the changes

 ### The actual data